 It was at the time of the early growth and new awareness of landscaping that West Virginia Nurserymen’s Association was formed.
 On July 1, 1939, 26 men contributed $2 each and formed an organization of nurserymen.
 The first meeting was held in Elkins.

-Regionally, we co-sponsor the annual Mid-Atlantic Nursery Trade Show (MANTS) along with the Maryland and Virginia.
+Regionally, WVNLA co-owns the annual Mid-Atlantic Nursery Trade Show (MANTS) along with the Maryland and Virginia associations.
 This nationally recognized event showcases and facilitates sales of green industry products.
-As a co-sponsor, WVNLA receives funds that directly benefit our members.
+As a co-owner, WVNLA receives funds that directly benefit our members.

 Thank you for your interest in WVNLA.